zane-lang/coda/README.md

 <img width="700" alt="imprint_coda_20260403010920" src="images/coda-example.svg" />

-A compact configuration format designed to be easily read- and writeable.
+A compact configuration format designed to be easy to read and write.
 The name comes from music — a coda is the concluding passage that ties a composition together.
 A `.coda` file is the single source of truth for configuration.

 The above file in JSON: